-Homeschooling is a challenge and a commitment, but for some families it offers an alternative way to educate their children when more traditional schooling methods are failing.
-The main drive for homeschooling parents across the board remains offering their children the best learning experience they can provide.
+Homeschooling is a challenge and a commitment, but for some families, it offers an alternative way to educate their children when more traditional schooling methods are failing.
+The main drive for homeschooling parents across the board remains to offer their children the best learning experience they can provide.

 Homeschooling is not for everyone.
-It takes an immense dedication from parents, especially when learning disorders are involved.
+It takes immense dedication from parents, especially when learning disorders are involved.
 Dyscalculia poses particular challenges in that it is less well-known than others such as dyslexia.

 For a family just beginning to consider homeschooling, this article from LD Online gives an overview of the benefits and difficulties involved in homeschooling children with learning disabilities.
 Though clearly skewed towards pro-homeschooling, the article also includes pitfalls to watch out for and advice on experimenting with different educational approaches.
 Read the full article here: Homeschooling LD/ADD Children: Great Idea or Big Mistake?

 For a more inspirational report on one family’s success with homeschooling, have a look at this article on the Yale Center for Dyslexia & Creativity website.
 Written by the mother of a dyslexic/dysgraphic/dyscalculic grade-schooler, the article describes the multi-sensory and diverse approach the family took to their son’s education.